2015 Guru Granth Sahib desecration controversy

-The 2015 Guru Granth Sahib desecration (also known as the 2015 Sri Guru Granth Sahib sacrilege) refers to a series of desecration incidents of the Sikh Guru Guru Granth Sahib and subsequent protests that took place in Punjab, India in October 2015, although it is known as the 2015 Guru Granth Sahib desecration it started from 2014 and continues till 2021.
-The first incident of desecration was reported from Bargari, Faridkot district, where 110 torn Angs (literally body part means pages) of the holy Book were found on 12 October.
-On the early morning hours of 14 October, two Sikhs were peacefully protesting and were shot dead by the police as the protesters were sitting in demonstration.
+The 2015 Guru Granth Sahib desecration (also known as the 2015 Sri Guru Granth Sahib sacrilege) refers to a series of desecration incidents of the Sikh Guru Guru Granth Sahib and subsequent protests that took place in Punjab, India in October 2015, although it is known as the 2015 Guru Granth Sahib desecration it started from 2014 and continued until 2021.
+The first incident of desecration was reported from Bargari, Faridkot district, where 110 torn Angs (pages) of the holy Book were found on 12 October.
+On the early morning of 14 October, two Sikhs were protesting and were shot dead by the police.

 Events

 Initial events

 On the afternoon of 1 June 2015, the Guru Granth Sahib, the Sikh holy scripture, was taken from a gurdwara in a village called Burj Jawahar Singh Wala in Faridkot district, Punjab.
 On 5 June, several Sikh leaders, including Baljit Singh Daduwal, gave an ultimatum to the police to find the culprits.
-On 11 June, members of various Sikh religious organisation held a protest in the village accusing the police of inaction.
+On 11 June, members of various Sikh religious organisations held a protest in the village accusing the police of inaction.
 They tried to gherao (surround) the local police station.
 A large police unit was deployed to prevent it and 17 Sikhs were critically injured and taken to a nearby hospital due to 'Lathi Charges' from the police.

 On the morning of 12 October 2015, more than 110 Angs of the Guru Granth Sahib were found lying on the ground in front of a gurdwara in Bargari, Faridkot district.
 The residents of the town and nearby villages declared a bandh.
 The members of some Sikh religious organisation arrived in the town and in the evening a protest march carrying the torn Angs was held.
 In nearby Kotkapura, protestors blocked a major highway intersection.
 Large numbers of police personnel were deployed to prevent violence.
 The protestors refused to unblock the highways, despite requests from the local police chiefs, demanding that the perpetrators to be arrested.